kareem5aled/face_verification/README.md

 ## Usage

+First, make sure to download the ONNX model from [google drive](https://drive.google.com/file/d/1v1zunrvi-dIuP87HCUwEqkWInxkfNr8A/view?usp=sharing) and add it to the following path `django-app/onnxmodel`

-To test the API, first start the django server:
+To test the API, start the django server:
 ```
 python manage.py runserver
 ```